10 Best Lord of the Rings Board Games 2024

 2. Bringing the Ring to Mount Doom or corrupting the Fellowship to prevent that.

-The two sides are highly asymmetrical, meaning that for Shadow Armies, the first goal will be more attainable, while Free People will normally try the Fellowship route while using armies as a distraction.
+The two sides are highly asymmetrical, meaning that for Shadow Armies, the first goal will be more attainable.
+Free People will normally try to complete the Fellowship route while using armies only as a distraction.
 Just like the story went.

 Best Lord of the Rings Board Games War of the Ring Second Edition Board